lsshenrique/qneo4j/README.md

 result[1].person.name === 'Bob'
 ```

 Executing multiple cypher queries through an array.
-The result will be an array containing the value of your query:
+The result will be an array containing the value of its query:
 ```javascript
 const queries = [
     'CREATE (p:Person {name: "Bob"}) return p',